tewarid/tewarid.github.io/markdown.md

 ---
 layout: default
-title: Documentation using Markdown and Pandoc
+title: Documentation as Code with Markdown
 tags: topic
 ---